Who is Warren Buffett ? The Man and His Investments

 Most people that know Warren Buffett also know about Berkshire Hataway, the company of Warren Buffett.
 However, most people do not know that, in the beginning, it was a textile company.
 In 1962, Buffett became a millionaire with the value of his partnerships.
 At this point, he began investing in Berkshire Hataway.
 In 1964, he was the majority owner of the textile company.
 Unfortunately, the company was not doing great.
 The textile mill industry was starting to go down.
 Warren said that the textile company was its worst trade.
 The company was kept but changed focus over the years.
 By 1985, the last textile mill was sold.

 In 1969, Warren liquidated the partnerships and transferred the assets to all the partners.
 At this point, he had many shares of Berkshire Hataway.
-Ten years later, Berkshire Hataway began trading at 775 dollars per share and ended at 1310 dollars.
+Ten years later, Berkshire Hataway began trading at 775 dollars per share, ending at 1310 dollars.
 At this point, Warren already had a net worth of more than 500 million dollars.

 In 1988, he started buying stocks of Coca-Cola.
 Currently, Berkshire Hataway owns 7% of the company.
 Coca-Cola was one of the best investments made by Berkshire Hataway.